NikiAmin/NikiAmin/README.md

 Hi there 👋

-I'm Niki, a passionate data scientist student with a keen interest in machine learning and data visualization.
+I'm Niki, a passionate engineer with a keen interest in machine learning and data visualization.